amo2019/ecommerce-app/README.md

 # ecommerce-app

-##  A React based ecommerce-app using create-react-app and React-Saga.
+##  A React based ecommerce-app using create-react-app, React-Saga.

 ### Start App